orengine/orengine/benchmarks/cpu_bounded/README.md

 ## Memory usage per task

 This benchmark measures the memory usage per task.
-This was measured by creating 10,000,000 dormant tasks, so the result cannot be less than 16 bytes (required for `std::time::Instant`).
+This was measured by creating 10,000,000 sleeping tasks, so the result cannot be less than 16 bytes (required for `std::time::Instant`).
 In fact, it cannot be less than 32 bytes, since you need to keep at least a `wide pointer` to the `Future` or even the `Layout`.